 To expand its reach, BCHN is working with its network of more than 100 community partners, providing education and technical assistance on health insurance, the Affordable Care Act application process, options for healthy living, and disease prevention and management.

-“Joining BPHC has given us an opportunity to collaborate with partners on DSRIP, mobilize our resources and work toward a shared goal that is positive and measureable,” said Larrier.
+“Joining BPHC has given us an opportunity to collaborate with partners on DSRIP, mobilize our resources and work toward a shared goal that is positive and measurable,” said Larrier.

 (published February 9, 2017)